elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 Randomized with seed 312071
 ```

-That explains why our test is passing, because `true` is getting passed to
+That explains why our test is passing, because `true` is getting passed to the
-`assert`.
+`assert` function.

 ## More Piping